 Home Bible study

 If you have a relationship with an unbeliever who is open to learning more about Christ, starting a short study with them is a great option.
+You can help them learn how to study the Bible for beginners with these 10 best Bible study tools.
+This is a wonderful option for discipleship and sharing more about the gospel in-depth.
 Two my husband and I have to use with unbelievers are:

 Christianity Explained: a six week study of the book of Mark